sohbaker/contact-manager/README.md

 Core features

-- User should be able to enter a contact (name, email, phonenumber)
+- User should be able to enter a contact (name, email, phonenumber) - achieved
-- User should be able to see a list of all of their contacts in alphabetical order
+- User should be able to see a list of all of their contacts in alphabetical order - achieved
-- User should be able to search for a contact by name and view their details
+- User should be able to search for a contact by name and view their details - achieved

 Stretch Goals